top of page

 Modal is often mixed with cotton to enhance the breathability of the fabric or spandex to enhance the stretchiness and flexibility of the fabric.

-What is Modal Fabric Used for
+What is Modal Fiber Used for

 Modal is frequently used as a substitute for silk or cotton.
 Originally conceived as an alternative to silk, early iterations were coined "artificial silk" and gained popularity in scarves and nightwear until their flammability became apparent.